 - Senior high school diploma or an equivalent qualification.

-- You must have at least five major topics in Grade 12 to graduate including English.
-All making an average score of 65% and nothing less than a 60% aggregate in all subjects individually.
+- You must have at least five major topics in Grade 12 to graduate, including English.
+All made an average score of 65% and nothing less than a 60% aggregate in all subjects individually.

-- For some degree programs, minimum scores in Grade 12 Science courses are also required.
+- Some degree programs also require minimum scores in Grade 12 Science courses.

 - A university or college graduate degree is required.

-- Results from a first or second-class degree are required (second-class degree results must have a minimum overall average of 55% for Business programs and a 60% aggregate for all other streams).
+- A first- or second-class degree is required (second-class degree results must have a minimum overall average of 55% for Business programs and a 60% aggregate for all other streams).